jf-tech/omniparser/idr/README.md

 	FormatSpecific interface{}
 }
 ```
-The first part of a `Node` contains the input format agnostic fields, such as tree pointers (like
+The first part of a `Node` contains the input format agnostic fields, such as `ID`, tree pointers (like
 `Parent`, `FirstChild`, etc), `Type` and `Data`, which we'll explain more in details later.
 The second
 part of a `Node` is format specific data blob.
 The blob not only offers a place to store format specific
 data it also gives IDR code and algorithms a hint on what input format the `Node` is about.

-Below we'll go through each input format we support and show what its corresponding IDR looks like.
+We'll go through each input format we support and show what its corresponding IDR looks like.
+But before
+we dive into format specific IDR, let's take a look what `ID` is about.

+## Node.ID
+During ingester reading and processing, tons of `Node` will be allocated on heap causing lots of GCs.
+We
+introduced `Node` caching and recycling in this [commit](https://github.com/jf-tech/omniparser/commit/9c55da752971f8329a3a756e8a54cf95b2d246eb)
+to alleviate GC pressure.
+Prior to this, sometimes, we use the memory address of a `Node` as a unique
+identifier but that trick was no longer valid, since now `Node` can be recycled and reused.
+This new `int64`
+`ID` is added to help uniquely identify a `Node`'s use, whether the `Node` is allocated brand new for the
+use or is recycled for this use.
+The `ID` value is monotonically increasing but it really doesn't matter - what
+it matters is each "acquisition" of a new use of a `Node` will be guaranteed to have a new and unique `ID` value.

 ## XML